Skip to main content

 Check your understanding

-• Agent defines role and scope clearly
+• Role defines scope clearly

 • Personality sets actionable tone